 To view this report as a PDF, see: Overview of Legislation and Litigation Involving Protections Against Down Syndrome Discrimination Abortion Last updated: March 21, 2019.
 Five states have enacted legislation to prohibit the eugenic practice of Down syndrome discrimination abortion.
 Courts have enjoined the law in three of the states.
 Several additional states have […]

-Update (8/10/2020): The author has updated information about Idaho, Kansas, and Montana.
 If you have spent any time on American roads in the past five years, you have likely noticed cars with pro-life license plates sharing the road with you.
-Pro-life license plates are currently available in the District of Columbia and 29 […]
+Pro-life license plates are currently available in the District of Columbia and 29 states.
+This number will increase to 30 states in 2019, when the pro-life specialty […]

 This is an updated version of On Point Issue 26.
 To view this report as a PDF, see: Abortion Cases in the Higher Federal Courts.
 To view the most recent version, see: Abortion Cases in the Higher Federal Courts, On Point 33 Introduction The challenged abortion laws that may be reviewed by the United […]